ChatImproVR/The-Book/src/Beginner_Tutorial/setting_up_plugin_development_environment.md

 Plugins are typically developed in their own repositories or folders.

+## Before plugin development
+Before we start doing any plugin development, we need to set up the engine into your machine.
+Please refer to the [Development Environment](../Product_Page/dev_env.md) before we start setting up the plugin development environment.

 ## Using the template
 The easiest way to get started is to fork the
 [plugin template repository](https://github.com/ChatImproVR/template).